Comparative Biomaterials Lab

 Photo by Andra Zommers

-Research in the Fudge lab will be featured on PBS's Making Stuff with David Pogue on Oct 23 at 9 pm.
+Research in the Fudge lab was featured on PBS's Making Stuff with David Pogue on Oct 23 at 9 pm.
 Here is a trailer for the season in which Julia Herr and Atsuko Negishi make star appearances.

 The Fudge and Gillis labs were featured in the Fall 2013 issue of The Portico, the Guelph alumni magazine.
 Click here for a link to the online article.